The Rich, Delicious and Distinctly American History of the Ice Cream Cocktail

 “There are several factors why ice cream cocktails are popular in Wisconsin,” explains food and spirits writer Jeanette Hurt.
 “One of the big ones is that it’s the dairy state, and ice cream — particularly in its more decadent form, frozen custard — is big here year-round.”

-Hurt is the drinking culture columnist for Forbes and the author of the upcoming drinks tome Wisconsin Cocktails, which focuses on the state’s obsession with brandy, beer chasers and most importantly, ice cream-based drinks, which date back to before the Second World War.
+Hurt is the drinking culture columnist for Forbes and the author of the drinks tome Wisconsin Cocktails, which focuses on the state’s obsession with brandy, beer chasers and most importantly, ice cream-based drinks, which date back to before the Second World War.

 Another factor: Blenders originated in The Badger State.
 “You know the major companies now as Waring and Oster — Waring blenders were heavily promoted for cocktail mixing in the 1930s,” explains Michael Morton, the bar manager at Milwaukee’s ice-cream cocktail mecca At Random.
 “We still use vintage 1960’s Osterizer 1/2-horsepower blenders at our lounges.
 The substitution of ice cream for cream or half-and-half in some common cocktails was probably inevitable.”